sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1000 - anchor.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/anchor_2.png)

 - For **Anchor 2**, Sensible searches after the first instance of `here is an A line`, and discards anything earlier in the document. `"match":all"` finds four anchors.
-Notice it does NOT anchor on the very first line B (`Here is a B line sneakily inserted before the intro line`) because that instance precedes the start match.
+Notice it doesn't anchor on the first line B (`Here is a B line sneakily inserted before the intro line`) because that instance precedes the start match.
 See the following image for an illustration:

   ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/anchor_3.png)